elihoole/nano-bm25/RANKING.md

 ## Ranking with TF-IDF

 In practice, we want a balance between TF and IDF.
-So, we multiply the two.
-So the contribution of a single matched term $t$ to the relevance score of a document is:
+So we multiply the two.
+The contribution of a single matched term $t$ to the relevance score of a document, therefore:

 $$
 \mathrm{contrib}(t, d) = \mathrm{idf}(t) \times \mathrm{tf}(t, d)